THEjoezack/Game-Of-Life/README.md

-Game-Of-Life
+Conway's Game Of Life
 ============

-Conway's Game of Life in Go
+Fun little project to learn a bit about go.
+To execute just cd to the src directory and type "go run *.go"